 Generative AI is progressing rapidly and is likely to have a significant impact on education for the foreseeable future.
 Keeping up with the advances is a challenge, and balancing authentic assessment and academic integrity is increasingly complex.
 Nonetheless, with care and an increase in staff and student knowledge, there are substantial gains to be made.
-This guide aimed to give a broad introduction to generative AI.
-Much more has been written on the topic, and for those that wish to explore further, we have included a range of resources for further reading.
+This guide aims to give a broad introduction to generative AI.
+Much more has been written on the topic, and for those who wish to explore further, we have included a range of resources for further reading.

 To keep up to date with the work of Jisc’s National Centre of AI in Tertiary Education, join our Jisc mail list: email@example.com.

 Generative artificial intelligence in education – Department For Education (March 2023)

 Reconsidering assessment for the ChatGPT era – QAA (Jul 2023)